The Five Traits of a Great Stylist

-Part of being a successful hairstylist means staying on top of the latest trends, and the truly great stylists have the skill to integrate those trends into their clients’ personal style.
-At the same time, being a slave to fashion can be so cliché.
+Part of being a successful hairstylist means staying on top of the latest trends.
+The truly great stylists have the skill to integrate those trends into their guests’ personal styles.
 Your elevated taste and killer eye for design should let you set a few trends of your own.
 At the end of the day, it’s important that you can not only create a vision but execute it as well!